SounDoer/SounDoer.github.io/Resume.md

 DOI: [10.15943/j.cnki.fdxb-jns.2017.02.010](https://www.cnki.net/kcms/doi/10.15943/j.cnki.fdxb-jns.2017.02.010.html)

 Intro to Game Sound Design
-A lecture for students in major of Sound Design for Visual Media
+A presentation for students in major of Sound Design for Visual Media
 Shanghai Vancouver Film School
 2017.4.28

 Intro to Game Sound Design
-A lecture for junior students in major of Digital Media Technology
+A presentation for students in major of Digital Media Technology
 Shanghai Film Academy, Shanghai University
 2017.4.11

 Intro to Game Sound Design
-A lecture for sophomore students in major of Music Design & Technology
+A presentation for students in major of Music Design & Technology
 Shanghai Conservatory of Music
 2016.11.15

 Intro to Game Sound Design
-A lecture for sophomore students in major of Digital Media Technology
+A presentation for students in major of Digital Media Technology
 Shanghai Film Academy, Shanghai University
 2016.11.9